justinthelaw/uds-rke2/docs/DNS.md

 This is not a recommended approach, as all services should be capable of communicating via the secured internal Kubernetes network.

-Additionally, the package includes an example Nginx configuration that assumes the use of `uds.dev` as the base domain.
+Additionally, an Nginx service and configuration must be installed into the cluster.
+An example Nginx configuration for K3d can be found in the [uds-k3d repository](https://github.com/defenseunicorns/uds-k3d/blob/main/chart/templates/nginx.yaml).
+The Nginx configuration assumes the use of `uds.dev` as the base domain.
 This configuration is tailored to support the production environment setup, ensuring that Nginx correctly handles requests and routes them within the cluster, based on the `uds.dev` domain.